 Court Records are public records.
 They include a case file containing a docket sheet and any of the documents and filings filed in the court case.
 You are able to access the court records via the internet, or at Clerk of Court where the case was filed.

 Each state maintains records of people’s criminal past.
 These state databases are connected and you can track criminal backgrounds from another state.
-You are able to go to county courthouse and inquire, or check the website.
+You are able to go to county courthouse and inquire in person, or you can check the website.
 It helps to know the county, and in the event that it was in a completely different state, you may have to pay a fee for a more complete search.

 When you look up someone’s criminal record you will be able to find out if someone has been arrested, charged, or convicted for these crimes: